mindbit/mailfilter/README.md

 See [INSTALL.md](docs/INSTALL.md) for details on how to build and install Mailfilter.

+The `conf/` directory includes various configuration examples.
+At the top of each file there is a comment that provides an overview of what the example does.
+The recommended way of configuring Mailfilter is to start from the example that's closest to the intended use case, and build upon that.
+There are comments throughout the example files that explain what each configurable option does.

 # Embedded JavaScript overview

 The standard JavaScript environment is overloaded with additional objects and